Interactive Question Answering Systems: Literature Review: Introduction

 \subsection{Strategy for Literature Search}

-To identify relevant publications for this survey, we adopted a multi-level search strategy.
-We started by finding relevant research works from top conferences in the fields of QA and \textit{knowledge management}, i.e. EMNLP, SIGIR, CIKM, KDD, ESWC, and WSDM respectively, and collected a majority of the publications that address topics of interest.
-Having in mind that many other venues on information retrieval and natural language processing also publish relevant works, we also gathered a number of related publications by searching on Google Scholar and filtering for the name of the following venues: ACL, ACM, IEEE, AAAI, and Neurocomputing.
-Lastly, we performed some free search in Google Scholar and obtained a number of papers from other venues.
-We focused on conference proceedings and journals and to a much lesser extent on workshop publications.
-A common characteristic among these searches is the stemmed keywords set used to collect papers within the scope of this survey, which are \textit{interact question answer}, \textit{explain question answer}, \textit{interact natural language interface}, \textit{bert question answer}, \textit{question answer conversat} and \textit{question answer clarif}.
+To identify relevant publications for this survey, we implemented a multi-level search strategy, initially focusing on top conferences in QA and knowledge management (e.g., EMNLP, SIGIR, CIKM, KDD, ESWC, WSDM) to gather relevant research.
+Recognizing the importance of other venues in information retrieval and natural language processing, we expanded our search to include publications from venues like ACL, ACM, IEEE, AAAI, and Neurocomputing via Google Scholar.
+Additionally, free searches on Google Scholar yielded papers from various other sources, mainly prioritizing conference proceedings and journals over workshop publications.
+Our search utilized stemmed keywords such as "interact question answer" and "explain question answer" to find papers relevant to our survey's scope.

-After having read the publications identified as explained above, we analyzed their bibliographies, and sometimes we used the "Related Work" option in Google Scholar.
-This way, we obtained a second list of publications.
-The venues of these publications were not limited to the ones mentioned above.
-While we are quite sure that we did not find \textit{all} publications that address Question Answering problems by leveraging interactive processes, we are confident that we identified a relevant portion of related publications.
-For the sake of reproducibility, the comprehensive list of works focused on in this survey is provided on our github\footnote{https://sisinflab.github.io/interactive-question-answering-systems-survey/}.
+Subsequent to reviewing these publications, we explored their bibliographies and used Google Scholar's "Related Work" feature, generating a second list of pertinent studies from a broader range of venues.
+Although we likely did not capture every publication on interactive question answering, we believe we've included a significant and relevant selection.
+The detailed list of works reviewed is available on our GitHub for reproducibility.\footnote{\url{https://sisinflab.github.io/interactive-question-answering-systems-survey/}}